WJAX-TV: WTEV-TV: UPN affiliation and common operation with WAWS

-RDS Broadcasting from the outset intended to reach a joint sales agreement with Clear Channel Television, owner of WAWS, to market the two stations jointly.
+From the outset, RDS Broadcasting intended to reach a joint sales agreement with Clear Channel Television, owner of WAWS, to market the two stations jointly.
 RDS's other station, KTFO in Tulsa, Oklahoma, was similarly operated in tandem with a Clear Channel station there.
 Under the agreement, Clear Channel assumed programming and most operational duties of the station, while RDS employed a general manager and chief engineer dedicated to WNFT; 14 employees of channel 47 were fired.
 The WNFT programming lineup was changed to prevent it from competing with WAWS's higher-rated selections of children's programs and situation comedies.
 The call sign was changed to WTEV-TV on March 4, 1996; the new designation, which sounded like "TV" when said out loud, was intended to symbolize a fresh start and emerged from a contest among station employees.

 With the consolidation of WTEV into WAWS and the launch of a local news operation and increased staffing for the latter, Clear Channel needed new studio space.
 The company purchased a building in the EastPark area of south Jacksonville and moved operations there in August 1997.
 The next month, the WAWS news department was extended to WTEV with the launch of UPN47 News at 6:30, inspired by the success of a similar program at WNUV in Baltimore.

 MGA Broadcasting, a company owned by Van H. Archer III, acquired WTEV and KTFO from RDS for $825,000.
 In 1999, the FCC legalized duopolies—the outright ownership of two broadcast licenses in a market—and Clear Channel acquired WTEV from MGA.
-Under general manager Susan Adams Loyd, who arrived at the station in 2000, Clear Channel began to target WTEV toward Jacksonville's African American community, which it believed to be underserved.
+In 2000, Clear Channel named Susan Adams Loyd as general manager and began to target WTEV toward Jacksonville's African American community, which it believed to be underserved.
 Clear Channel expanded the EastPark facility between 2000 and 2001 to house its radio stations and its outdoor advertising operation.
 An 11 a.m. newscast had been added to WTEV's lineup by 2002, and by the 2001–2002 TV season, WTEV was the seventh-highest-rated UPN affiliate in the country.
-Unusually for a UPN affiliate, it attracted a large audience among viewers aged 25–54, older than the target UPN audience.
+It attracted a large audience among viewers aged 25–54, older than the target UPN audience and unusual for an affiliate of the network.